 Goal 1: Timely Referral

-Students and their families will be referred to an appropriate education program within 30 days of identification of a suspected visual impairment.
+Students and their families will be referred to an appropriate education program within 30 days of identification of suspected visual impairment.
 Teachers of Students with Visual Impairments (TVI) and Orientation and Mobility (O&M) Specialists will provide appropriate quality services.

-Goal 2: Parent Participation
+Goal 2: Parent Participation in Education

 Policies and procedures will be implemented to ensure the right of all parents to full participation and equal partnership in the education process.